aws/aws-iot-device-sdk-embedded-C/README.md

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202012.00/lib-ref/libraries/standard/backoffAlgorithm/docs/doxygen/output/html/index.html#backoff_algorithm_memory_requirements).

-### AWS Collection of Metrics
+### Sending metrics to AWS IoT

-AWS collects usage metrics indicating the operating system, hardware platform and MQTT client information of use to AWS IoT from the MQTT mutual auth demo by sending a specially formatted string in the username field of the MQTT CONNECT packet.
-These metrics help AWS IoT improve security and provide better technical support.
-Providing these metrics is optional for users, and can be disabled by updating the `OS_NAME`, `OS_VERSION`, `HARDWARE_PLATFORM_NAME` and `MQTT_LIB` configuration macros in the `demos/mqtt/mqtt_demo_mutual_auth/demo_config.h` file of the MQTT mutual auth demo.
+When establishing a connection with AWS IoT, users can optionally report the Operating System, Hardware Platform and MQTT client version information of their device to AWS.
+This information can help AWS IoT provide faster issue resolution and technical support.
+If users want to report this information, they can send a specially formatted string (see below) in the username field of the MQTT CONNECT packet.

-### Format
+Format

 The format of the username string with metrics is: